Discover the Lost Voices of Quarry Bank

 Uncovering women’s voices

-To create Lost Voices, we’ve teamed up with the University of Manchester.
-The exhibition has been curated by Dr Ruth Colton who, with the help of two postgraduate students, has been delving into our archive to discover more about the women of Quarry Bank.
+To create Lost Voices, we’ve teamed up with Dr Ruth Colton who, with the help of two postgraduate students, has been delving into our archive to discover more about the women of Quarry Bank and to curate the exhibition.

 Writing women back in